 The hike to Routeburn Falls takes you through lush beech forest, into the vast open planes of the Routeburn Flats and up to the impressive Routeburn Falls Cascade.
 This option is one of the easiest and flattest sections of the Routeburn track, so if you’re concerned about your hiking ability when you’re choosing your day hikes, this could be the best hike for you.

 Hiking either ends of the Routeburn Track is possible all year round, although winter brings the snow level down and makes some passes impossible.
 It’s also important to purchase hut tickets well ahead of time as they do sell out.
-Check for trail warnings on the DoC website before you leave, or if you’re taking a guided tour, they will take care of all of these logistics and only hike when it’s safe.
+Check for trail warnings on the Department of Conservation website before you leave, or if you’re taking a guided tour, they will take care of all of these logistics and only hike when it’s safe.

 7. Kepler Track day hikes

-A 2 hour drive south of Queenstown brings you to a small town called Te Anau, which is a popular stopping point on the drive to Milford Sound, and the access point to the Kepler Track.
+A 2-hour drive south of Queenstown brings you to a small town called Te Anau, which is a popular stopping point on the drive to Milford Sound, and the access point to the Kepler Track.
 The Kepler Track is one of the 10 Great Walks of New Zealand, and is famous for its epic alpine ridgeline trails and lush beech forests.

 You can hike either of these Kepler Track day hike options all year round.